-Rule violations that result in a point for the opponent
+Committing any of these volleyball rule violations results in a point for the opponent.

-- When serving, the player steps on or across the service line as while making contact with the ball.
+- Stepping on or across the service line when serving while making contact with the ball.

 - Failure to serve the ball over the net successfully.

-- Ball-handling errors.
-Contacting the ball illegally (double touching, lifting, carrying, throwing, etc.)
+- Ball-handling errors and contacting the ball illegally (double touching, lifting, carrying, throwing, etc.)

 - Touching the net with any part of the body while the ball is in play.